Sending bulk emails from Outlook will land you on an email blacklist. You don't want that to happen.

 It’s easy to avoid being blacklisted.
 Just use Outlook for everyday email only.
 Email 10, 20 people at once, and you’re OK.
 But never send a single email to more than 50 people at once.

 Whether your email is local or cloud-based, you may already have a policy in place to stop you from sending a certain amount of emails at once.
-(Ours is set at 100.)
-Check with your IT provider.
+(Ours is set at 50.)
+Check with your IT department or consultant.
 If they don’t have a policy set for you, ask them to create one.

-When it’s time to send out bulk messages – like newsletters or special announcements – use a third-party email service provider/ESP.
+When it’s time to send out bulk messages – like newsletters or special announcements – use a third-party email service provider, or "ESP."
 They’re easy to use, inexpensive, and come with mobile-friendly email templates.
 (Over 60% of all email opens occur on phones now!)

 Some of the top-rated email service providers (ESPs) include:

 Wait a second, you might ask.
-Why can THESE services send out mass emails?
+Why can THESE services send out mass emails without worrying about blacklists?

 It’s because these providers are whitelisted.
 They have predefined relationships with mail hosts that allow their email traffic to come through.
 Even in bulk.
 When your business uses one of these services, your emails are considered "pre-approved."
 As long as you adhere to the ESP's terms, that is.

-In order to remain whitelisted, ESPs have to stick to several requirements constantly:
+In order to remain whitelisted, ESPs have to stick to several requirements:

 - Maintain strong permission policies for their customers.
 Every customer's emails need to get through; if one triggers a blacklist, it can affect others.